falkr/ttm4175/pages/commands.md

 We recommend that you learn these by heart --- it makes your work with computers so much more easy.
 We promise you will use them often.

+Apart from this list of useful commands, we also have collected more information about [how to find information on more commands](commands-help.html).

 # apt